moinsure/backendChallenge/README.md

     hepster can import them into their systems

 Acceptance criteria
-- The list is deliverd as attached.
+- The list is deliverd as attached (KingsBikeLeasingImportList.csv).
 - The partner's product names are mapped to hepster's product UUIDs.
 - The fields firstname, lastname, email, product are mandatory.
-- In case of an error, the CSV's row is in an errorfile with an additional field describin the error
+- In case of an error, the CSV's row is in an errorfile with an additional field describing the error
 ```